 What's happened

-Meta is launching a new performance program called Checkpoint in mid-2026, replacing traditional ratings with four impact buckets.
-The system aims to simplify reviews, reward top performers with higher bonuses and a new Meta Award, and emphasizes outcomes.
-Most employees will be rated 'Excellent.'
-The update follows broader industry shifts towards more disciplined performance management.
+Meta is introducing a new performance system called Checkpoint in 2026, replacing traditional ratings with four impact categories.
+The system aims to simplify reviews, reward top performers with higher bonuses, and emphasizes outcomes.
+The update follows industry-wide shifts towards more disciplined performance management.

 What's behind the headline?